chandaku/Istio-World/README.md

 # Istio-World

-Istio provide configuration of service level properties
+Istio provide configuration of service level properties, such as follows
   - Circuit Breaker
   - Timeout
   - Retry